 Make biscuits

-- Toss cold butter cubes into the dry ingredients and, using your fingers, use a finger snapping motion to mix in the cold butter until you have a mixture of flat pieces and crumbly, pea sized bits of butter mixed into the flour.
-Pour into a mixing bowl.
-Add the diced peaches and toss to coat.
+- Toss cold unsalted butter cubes into the dry ingredients.
+Use a finger snapping motion to mix in the cold butter until you have a mixture of flat pieces and crumbly, pea sized bits of butter mixed into the flour.

-- Pat the dough into a rectangle at least ½ inch thick.
-Using a 2 or 3 inch biscuit or cookie cutter, cut out your biscuits.
-Gather your scraps as you go, gently re-form them together, and cut as many biscuits as you can.
-You should get 6 to 8 biscuits, depending on the size of your cutter and the thickness of your dough.
+- Gather your scraps as you go, gently re-form them together, and cut as many biscuits as you can.
+You should get 8 to 12 biscuits.
+Place on your prepared baking sheet.

-- Remove biscuits from the freezer and brush the tops of the biscuits with an egg wash of one egg whiskied with one tablespoon of water or milk.
-Sprinkle the top of each biscuit with 1 tablespoon of streusel.
-Bake in a 450° oven for 18-20 minutes, or until golden brown.
+- Remove biscuits from the freezer and brush the tops of the biscuits with more buttermilk, or use an egg wash of one egg whisked with one tablespoon of water or milk.